Busy Families Can Be Healthy Ones

 - Microwave eggs with some frozen veggies and shredded cheese while toasting an English muffin to make a breakfast sandwich within a few minutes.

-- A lot of pantry stable items can be stashed in the car or a backpack to reduce “hangry” frustrations.
+- A lot of pantry staples can be stashed in the car or a backpack to reduce “hangry” frustrations.
 Individual pre-packaged cups of fruit, sugar-free gelatin, or pudding are the right amount of snack to be able to get home for dinner.
 Reduced sugar granola bars are another great option.

-- If you don’t have to worry about keeping perishable items cold consider cutting up fruits and vegetables or buying the individual bags that are easy to grab-and-go.
+- If you don’t have to worry about keeping perishable items cold, consider cutting up fruits and vegetables or buying the individual bags that are easy to grab and go.
 Eating these along with some cottage cheese or peanut butter can help you feel full long enough to get home.

 - You may also enjoy freezing cups of sugar-free yogurt or yogurt tubes for an individual portion of a cold treat you can just pull out of the freezer and go.
 They work well in lunch boxes.